Julien-G-Man/broadmail/docs/README.md

 # Broadmail Documentation

 Production-ready mass email platform for Enactus KNUST.
-Designed to be cloned and reused for any organisation.
+Designed to be improved for use by multiple organisations.

 ---